ren-yuan/c2.js/README.md

 # [c2.js](https://c2js.org/)

-c2.js is a JavaScript library for creative coding based on computational geometry, physics simulation, evolutionary algorithm and other modules.
+c2.js is a JavaScript library for creative coding based on computational geometry, physics simulation, evolutionary algorithms, and other modules.

 c2.js is written in TypeScript and released as a JavaScript library.
 It provides many useful algorithms that can be applied to generative design, data visualization, and sound visualization.